Zilola-Nazarova/vet-clinic-database/README.md

 - **I'm getting error saying 'role "user_name" does not exist'.
 What should I do?**

-  - After running PostgreSQL with psql shell create a role (CREATE ROLE user_name) with the user_name matching the 'user_name' you're getting in the error message.
+  - After running PostgreSQL with psql shell create a role `CREATE ROLE user_name` where the `user_name` matches the 'user_name' you're getting in the error message.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>